pytorch/android-demo-app/ObjectDetection/README.md

 * After `(optimize_for_mobile(ts) if optimize else ts).save(f)`, add `(optimize_for_mobile(ts) if optimize else ts)._save_for_lite_interpreter(str(fl))`

-Now run the script below to generate the optimized TorchScript lite model and copy the generated model file `yolov5s.torchscript.ptl` to the `android-demo-app/ObjectDetection/app/src/main/assets` folder:
+Now run the script below to generate the optimized TorchScript lite model `yolov5s.torchscript.ptl` and copy it to the `android-demo-app/ObjectDetection/app/src/main/assets` folder (the original full JIT model `yolov5s.torchscript.pt` was also generated for comparison):

 ```
 python export.py --weights yolov5s.pt --include torchscript